dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 The Rasterio library handles reading and writing GeoTIFFs and other associated forms of geographic metadata.
 It integrates well with the Geospatial Data Abstraction Library (GDAL), allowing access to spatial reference systems, projections, and other geospatial metadata.
 It enables easy reading of specific windows or blocks of large raster datasets without loading the entire file into memory.
 The raster data can be loaded directly into NumPy arrays for efficient numerical operations.
 Rasterio also allows reading and transforming coordinate reference systems, making it easy to project raster data into different spatial reference systems.

-In this tutorial we will cover reprojection, masking by using polygons, reclassifying rasters, zonal statistics, color coding, and using matplotlib to prepare a final map for the output raster.

 Key features of Rasterio include:

 - Reading and Writing GeoTIFFs: It can handle a variety of raster data formats (GeoTIFF, JPEG2000, etc.) with geographic metadata.<br>